priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Decorators
+**One-liner**: Functions that wrap other functions to add extra behavior - use @decorator syntax.
+**Concept**: Functions that modify or extend behavior of other functions without changing their code.
+Use @ syntax for clean application.
 **Analogy**: Like gift wrapping - you take a function and add extra features without changing the original.
 ```python
 def gift_wrap(func):